rafalkaron/rafalkaron.github.io/content/resume.md

 #### Asset types

-As a content developer, I have been responsible for delivering different kinds of guides and product documentation, including:
+As a content developer, I have overseen the creation and delivery of diverse guides and product documentation, encompassing:

 * User guides
 * Internal guides